 Do I have to submit the Noncustodial Parent information each year I apply?

 After the first year you apply, Emerson will not require you to resubmit the non-custodial information each subsequent year.
 We will use the same calculated noncustodial contribution each year unless we are informed of a change to the noncustodial financial situation.
 Please note that as a financial aid applicant, you are required to inform Emerson College of any known changes to the noncustodial parent's income, assets, or family size.
 Failure to report changes could result in reduction or cancellation of your future aid offers.

 What if my parents or I have questions?

-For questions about any aspect of the financial assistance application process, contact the Office of Student Financial Services at 617-824-8655 or by e-mail at firstname.lastname@example.org.
+For questions about any aspect of the financial assistance application process, contact the Office of Financial Aid at 617-824-8655 or by e-mail at firstname.lastname@example.org.
 Please include your name and Emerson College ID number in any e-mail communication.

 When a divorced or separated parent contacts us on a student's behalf, we ask for clarification regarding their status as either the custodial or noncustodial parent, so we can ensure the confidentiality of each party's personal information.

 Financial aid application documents must be mailed to: